MChalak1/MARID_UAV/CONTRIBUTING.md

+# Contributing to MARID

+Thank you for your interest in **MARID**.

-MARID is an experimental, research-driven project exploring autonomous aerial systems, simulation-first development, and advanced propulsion and control concepts.
-Contributions are welcome at all levels—questions, critiques, documentation improvements, simulations, and code—but should be made thoughtfully and with respect for the project’s exploratory nature.
+MARID is an experimental, research-driven project focused on autonomous aerial systems, simulation-first development, and exploratory design.
+Contributions are welcome, but should be made thoughtfully and with respect for the project’s evolving nature.

+---

-Guiding Principles
+## Guiding Principles

-Curiosity over certainty
+- **Exploration over finality**
-Many design choices are provisional.
-Constructive skepticism is encouraged.
+  Many design decisions are provisional and subject to change.

-Simulation-first mindset
+- **Simulation before implementation**
-Changes should be reasoned, testable, and ideally supported by simulation or analysis.
+  Contributions should be reasoned, testable, and ideally supported by simulation or analysis.

-Clarity over cleverness
+- **Clarity over complexity**
-Readable, well-commented code and clear explanations are preferred over optimization or abstraction.
+  Readable code, explicit assumptions, and clear explanations are preferred.

-Respectful discourse
+- **Respectful collaboration**
-Disagreement is expected; dismissiveness is not.
+  Critical discussion is encouraged; dismissive or bad-faith engagement is not.

+---

-Ways to Contribute
+## Ways to Contribute

 You can contribute by:

-Asking technical or conceptual questions in Discussions

-Proposing design alternatives or pointing out limitations

-Improving documentation or diagrams

-Fixing bugs or improving simulation fidelity

-Adding validation, tests, or logging

-Suggesting better modeling assumptions (aero, thermal, control, etc.)

-Small, focused contributions are perfectly acceptable.

-Getting Started

-Read the README to understand the project scope and current architecture.

-Browse Discussions for ongoing or unresolved topics.

-Check existing Issues before opening a new one.

-If unsure where something belongs, start a Discussion first.

-Code Contributions

-If you plan to contribute code:

-Fork the repository and create a feature branch.

-Keep changes scoped to a single concern where possible.

-Follow existing project structure and naming conventions.

-Comment assumptions, units, and reference frames explicitly.

-Avoid introducing dependencies unless clearly justified.

-Simulation & Control Code

-For control, guidance, or dynamics-related contributions:

-State assumptions clearly (frames, sign conventions, simplifications).

-Avoid hard-coded constants without explanation.

-Prefer physically meaningful parameters over tuned “magic numbers”.

-If modifying controllers, explain stability or robustness implications.

-Documentation Contributions
+- Asking questions or starting discussions
+- Proposing alternative designs or pointing out limitations
+- Improving documentation or diagrams
+- Fixing bugs or improving simulation fidelity
+- Adding validation, logging, or tests
+- Suggesting improved modeling assumptions (aero, thermal, control, etc.)

+Small, focused contributions are welcome.

+---

+## Getting Started

+1. Read the **README** to understand the project scope and architecture.
+2. Browse **Discussions** for ongoing or unresolved topics.
+3. Check existing **Issues** before opening a new one.
+4. If unsure where something belongs, start with a Discussion.

+---

+## Issues vs Discussions

+Use the appropriate channel:

+### Discussions
+- Conceptual questions
+- Design trade-offs
+- Exploratory ideas
+- Requests for clarification

+### Issues
+- Bugs
+- Concrete improvements
+- Clearly scoped tasks

+Provide context, reasoning, and references where possible.

+---

+## Code Contributions

+If you plan to submit code:

+- Fork the repository and create a feature branch.
+- Keep changes scoped to a single concern.
+- Follow existing project structure and naming conventions.
+- Comment assumptions, units, and reference frames explicitly.
+- Avoid introducing new dependencies unless clearly justified.

+### Simulation, Dynamics, and Control Code

+For guidance, control, or physics-based contributions:

+- Clearly state assumptions (frames, sign conventions, simplifications).
+- Avoid hard-coded constants without explanation.
+- Prefer physically meaningful parameters over tuned "magic numbers".
+- If modifying controllers, explain stability or robustness implications.

+---

+## Documentation Contributions

 Documentation is as valuable as code.

-You’re encouraged to:
+You are encouraged to:

-Clarify ambiguous sections
+- Clarify ambiguous sections

-Add diagrams or explanatory comments
+- Add diagrams or explanatory comments

-Improve README sections or Markdown files
+- Improve Markdown files or README sections

-Correct inaccuracies or outdated assumptions
+- Correct inaccuracies or outdated assumptions

-If something is unclear to you, it’s likely unclear to others.
+If something is unclear to you, it is likely unclear to others.

+---

+## Pull Requests

+Before opening a pull request:

+- Ensure the change builds and runs (if applicable).
+- Describe **what changed** and **why**.
-Issues & Discussions
+- Reference related Issues or Discussions when relevant.

-Use Issues for bugs, concrete tasks, or actionable improvements.

-Use Discussions for questions, design debates, and exploratory ideas.

-When opening either, provide context and reasoning—not just conclusions.

-What This Project Is (and Isn’t)
+- Be open to review and revision.

+Draft pull requests are acceptable for early feedback.

+---

+## Scope and Expectations

+Please note:

-This is not a production system.
+- This is **not** a production-ready system.

-This is not a finished or optimized design.
+- This is **not** a finalized or optimized design.

-This is an evolving research platform.
+- This **is** an evolving research and learning platform.

-This is a place for careful thinking, experimentation, and learning.

 Contributions that acknowledge uncertainty and trade-offs are especially appreciated.

+---

-Code of Conduct
+## Code of Conduct

-Be respectful, patient, and professional.
+All contributors are expected to be respectful, patient, and professional.

-Harassment, condescension, or bad-faith engagement will not be tolerated.
+Harassment, condescension, or bad-faith behavior will not be tolerated.

+---

-Final Note
+## Final Note

-You don’t need permission to ask a question or share an idea.
+You do not need permission to ask a question or share an idea.
-If you’re thinking carefully and acting in good faith, your contribution is welcome.
+If you are acting in good faith and thinking carefully, your contribution is welcome.

 Thank you for helping improve MARID.